marcoverpas/Six_lectures_on_sfc_models/README.md

 To run the model, three loops must be created:

-- The first loop defines the considered scenarios.
+- The first loop defines the considered *scenarios*.

-- The second loop establishes the dynamic time span of the model.
+- The second loop establishes the dynamic *time span* of the model.

-- The third loop iterates the model, ensuring the system of equations converges to its simultaneous solution.
+- The third loop *iterates* the model, ensuring the system of equations converges to its simultaneous solution.

 The third loop is fundamental.
 Equilibrium solutions for the system of simultaneous equations are derived without relying on any dedicated package but rather through a sufficiently high number of iterations.
-Without this loop, R would execute the code equation by equation, and the solution would depend on the specific order chosen.
+In the absence of this loop, `R` would execute the code equation by equation, and the solution would depend on the specific order chosen.

 ```R